srinathv/srinathv.github.com/pages/git_for_humans.rst

-Looks like there a new Git tutorial: The Git Guys
+Looks like there a new Git tutorial: The Git Guys http://www.gitguys.com/topics/

+A very nice what of activating post-recieve hook for a git repo via `git notifier.  <http://www.icir.org/robin/git-notifier>`_.

 A must for Vim users: